-This Alert identifies and explains steps you can take to protect yourself and your information following a data breach or security incident.
+If your information is impacted following a breach, you need to take the threat seriously and take steps to prevent becoming an identity theft victim.
+This alert identifies and explains steps you can take to protect yourself and your information following a data breach or security incident.

-Experts suggest that the most likely thing that will happen to your information after the data breach is that it will be misused in some manner and you will have to resolve that.
+Experts suggest the most likely thing that will happen to your information after the data breach is that it will be misused in some manner which will need to be resolved quickly.

 Stolen credit card numbers may result in fraudulent charges.
 Federal law limits credit card holders' fraud liability to $50 if a thief personally presents your card to make a purchase; and $0 liability if the thief uses your card by phone or the internet.